rauc/meta-rauc/README.rst

 II.
 Building RAUC Host Tool
 ===========================

-If you intend to build and use RAUC as a host tool from you BSP, e.g. for calling ``rauc info`` on your built bundle, simply run::
+If you intend to build and use RAUC as a host tool from your BSP, e.g. for calling ``rauc info`` on your built bundle, simply run::

   bitbake rauc-native -caddto_recipe_sysroot